 Speed-Strength and Strength-Speed are the abilities of Power between Reactive Ability (pure speed) and Absolute Strength; this forms the Velocity-Power-Force Continuum.

-Reactive Ability (speed) and Absolute Strength are Essential Abilities, the physiological manifestations of absolute Velocity and Force, respectively.
-They are pure abilities that cannot be broken down into different parts; for this reason, they are essential abilities.
+Reactive Ability (speed) and Absolute Strength are Elemental Abilities, the physiological manifestations of absolute Velocity and Force, respectively.
+They are pure abilities that cannot be broken down into different parts; for this reason, they are elemental abilities.

-An essential ability is one that every person possesses inherently, albeit possibly in an undeveloped state.
+An elemental ability is one that every person possesses inherently, albeit possibly in an undeveloped state.

-So the V-P-F continuum is book-ended by two essential abilities (Reactive Ability and Absolute Strength) with two fundamental abilities that arise from them in between.
+So the V-P-F continuum is book-ended by two elemental abilities (Reactive Ability and Absolute Strength) with two fundamental abilities that arise from them in between.

-This basic scheme gives a useful conceptual framework for understanding how physiological Power arises from pure raw speed and strength, but it is not complete.
+This basic scheme gives a practical conceptual framework for understanding how physiological Power arises from pure raw speed and strength, but it is not complete.

-Fundament cannot arise from Essence.
-There is a layer in between, the ELEMENTAL.
-This layer is composed of the Elemental Abilities of Strength.
+Foundation cannot arise from mere elements.
+There is a layer in between, the Fundamental.
+This layer is composed of the Fundamental Abilities of Strength.

-The Elemental Abilities begin manifestation during the isometric phase of an action between the moment you decide to act and your body begins producing force and the moment you have developed enough force to cause movement.
-The function of the elemental abilities before movement greatly influences the movement and largely determines the effectiveness of it.
+The Fundamental Abilities begin manifestation during the isometric phase of an action between the moment you decide to act and your body begins producing force and the moment you have developed enough force to cause movement.
+The function of the fundamental abilities before movement greatly influences the power of the movement and largely determines the effectiveness of it.

 Starting Strength: The ability develop maximal force at the beginning of a muscular contraction, it is represented by the Q gradient in the following graph and manifests in the first 30 milliseconds after the beginning of a muscular contraction.